 - Practice turning, stopping and backing up in an area away from heavy traffic prior to transporting the unit. - Maximum recommended speed for highway towing is 45 mph (72 km/h).
-Recommended off-road towing speed is 10 mph (16 km/h) or less, depending on terrain. - When towing, maintain extra space between vehicles and avoid soft shoulders, curbs, sharp maneuvers, and sudden lane changes. - Some conditions encountered while towing will require the operator to decrease towing speed and exercise caution.
-These conditions include but are not limited to steep grades, curves, adverse weather conditions, rough driving surfaces, slippery driving surfaces, and road geometries that require sharp maneuvers.
+Recommended off-road towing speed is 10 mph (16 km/h) or less, depending on terrain. - When towing, maintain extra space between vehicles and avoid soft shoulders, curbs and sudden lane changes.